 Site safety procedures for emergencies including decontamination etc.

 How the data will be presented (each room/area should be individually recorded).

 The way the survey data will be stored, accessed and updated (eg a paper copy in the site manager’s office or a computer database accessible on a network or the internet).

 The way photographic or video records and marked-up plans will be stored and reported

 How to record asbestos look-alike materials (if not sampled).

 Other information required by the client that may have been agreed, eg detailing fixings.

-The survey report should contain a summary of the results in a format that can be used as the basis for an updatable register of ACMs (ie the asbestos register) and a diagram (ie building drawings) indicating the locations of ACMs (see paragraphs 131–144).
+The survey report should contain a summary of the results in a format that can be used as the b a s for an updatable register of ACMs (ie the asbestos register) and a diagram (ie building drawings) indicating the locations of ACMs (see paragraphs 131–144).
 This register will need to be readily accessible to all involved in initiating maintenance or other work on the fabric of the building.
 It should be available in hard copy format and, where appropriate, stored electronically.